Badd Blood: In Your House: Event

 The second of two matches necessitated by the cancellation of Pillman's match was an eight man tag team contest pitting the Disciples of Apocalypse against Los Boricuas.
 DOA won the match after Crush pinned Jesús Castillo following a tilt-a-whirl backbreaker.

-WWF Champion Bret Hart and The British Bulldog took on Vader and The Patriot in a tag-team match that followed the eight man tag.
-Originally scheduled to be a capture-the-flag match, where the object was to go to the opponent's corner and grab their country's flag (Canada's or America's) to win, this was changed to allow for pinfalls and submissions due to all four competitors entering the match with injuries.
-The change enabled Hart to roll-up The Patriot and pin him for the victory.
-After the match both members of the American team assaulted their opponents.
+WWF Champion Bret Hart, and The British Bulldog took on Vader, and The Patriot in a tag-team match that followed the eight-man tag.
+Originally scheduled to be a capture-the-flag match, where the object was to go to the opponent's corner, and grab their country's flag (Canada's or America's) to win, this was changed to allow for pinfalls, and submissions; due to all four competitors entering the match with injuries.
+The change enabled Hart to roll up The Patriot and pin him for the victory.
+After the match, both members of the American team assaulted their opponents.
 The match is notable for having two fans interfere by attempting to climb into the ring.

 The main event of the evening saw Shawn Michaels face off against The Undertaker in the first ever Hell in a Cell match, with the winner to face Hart for the WWF Championship at Survivor Series in November.
-Michaels was initially accompanied to the ring by Triple H, Chyna, and Rick Rude, his cohorts in D-Generation X, but after the cage was locked all three of Michaels' allies were forced to leave the ring.
+Michaels was initially accompanied to the ring by Triple H, Chyna, and Rick Rude, his cohorts in D-Generation X, but after the cage was locked, all three of Michaels' allies were forced to leave the ring.
 Undertaker attacked Michaels early and often, and his opponent was unable to gain offense early in the match.
 Approximately halfway through the match, a cameraman was (kayfabe) injured, forcing the cell door to unlock.
 Michaels and Undertaker fought outside of the cell; Michaels was then thrown face-first into the cage, causing him to begin bleeding profusely.
 The two climbed to the top of the cell and fought, ending with Michaels hanging from the side of the cell while Undertaker stomped on his hands, causing Michaels to fall through the Spanish broadcast table.
 The two then returned to the inside of the cell, where the door was once again locked.
 Late in the match, Undertaker hit Michaels with a chair.
-As Michaels lay unconscious, Undertaker gestured but as he was doing this, all of the lights in the arena went out and organ music began to play.
-Within seconds, red light filled the arena and Paul Bearer walked to the ring with the debuting Kane.
+As Michaels lay unconscious, Undertaker gestured, but as he was doing this, all of the lights in the arena went out and organ music began to play.
+Within seconds, a red light filled the arena and Paul Bearer walked to the ring with the debuting Kane.
 Kane proceeded to rip the door of the cell off its hinges, assault referee Earl Hebner, and enter the ring.
-He then turned the lights in the arena back on with his soon-to-be trademark gesture of summoning fire from the corners, and executed the Tombstone Piledriver on the Undertaker before exiting the cell.
+He then turned the lights in the arena back on with his soon-to-be trademark gesture of summoning fire from the corners and executed the Tombstone Piledriver on the Undertaker before exiting the cell.
 Michaels then crawled over to the Undertaker while referee Earl Hebner, who had also been taken out, slowly crawled back into the ring.
 Michaels pinned Undertaker for the victory.